DexM/Go/channel/README.md

 Helpers for easier work with channels.

-:warning: **WARNING:** This packatge is work in progress, do not use it yet :warning:
+:warning: **WARNING:** This package is work in progress, do not use it yet :warning:

 ## Installation